-Pre-start Checklist Check that the integral plastic journal shield on the PTO shaft can spin freely.
+Item to Check / Check that the integral plastic journal shield on the PTO shaft can spin freely.
 Check and lubricate the PTO shaft following the schedule outlined in the Maintenance section.
-Check the condition of the cable.
-Replace if kinked, frayed or if it has any broken strands.
+Check the condition of the winch rope for visible damage.
+Replace if kinked, frayed, has knots, cuts, or any broken strands.
+Failure to replace could result in breakage.
+For synthetic rope, see page 33.
 Check the condition of the winch clutch.
 Check that all bearings turn freely.
 Replace any that are rough or seized.

-Pre-start Checklist Check and make sure that all covers and guards are in place, secured and functioning as designed.
+Check and make sure that all covers and guards are in place, secured and functioning as designed.
 Check all fasteners and tighten as required.
 Make sure equipment is working and in good repair.
-Check that personal protection equipment including hard hat, safety glasses, safety shoes, safety vest, hearing protection and gloves are being used and in good repair.
-Check that loose fitting clothing or jewelry is not worn.
-Loose, long hair is tied back.